Technical Deep Dive

 Blocked

-- ✕ Raw socket creation (no ping, netcat, SSH)
+- ✕ Raw socket creation (seccomp BPF)

 Allowed

-- ✓ HTTP/HTTPS to approved domains
+- ✓ HTTP/HTTPS to approved domains (proxy-mediated)

 - ✓ Python, shell commands, pip installs